 In order to be cleared for degree completion, students, in consultation with the Academic Coordinator must file a Petition for Graduation form.
 Students who meet the deadline for May graduation will receive their degree at that time and students who fulfill all requisites for their degree in the summer will have their degree recorded in their transcript effective August 31st.
+Students who fail to meet the stipulated deadlines will not be permitted to

+August 31st.
 Students who fail to meet the stipulated deadlines will not be permitted to graduate, even if all other graduation requirements have been met.
 In order to receive permission to attend commencement, eligible students must register and pay in full for their remaining units at USD no later than May 1st.
 The University of San Diego holds only ONE graduation ceremony each year.
 All graduates during the relevant academic year are welcome to participate in this May graduation ceremony.